-Having switched to Nginx a while ago, I was recently forced to use Apache for a client installation.
+Having switched to Nginx a while ago, I was recently asked to use Apache for a client installation.
 There have been some significant changes in 2.4 from 2.2, include the 'Requires' option.
 I also wanted to create a virtualhost entry for Munin on this machine.
 It took a little while to figure this out, in particular on Apache 2.4.
 I'm also using the built-in cron task to generate graphs.
-Here's the complete Virtualhost configuration for Munin on Ubuntu 14.04 and Apache 2.4

 For a little while now I've wanted to be able to chroot both SFTP and SHH accounts on one of my multi-user VPSs.

 SFTP on its own is not so difficult.
 OpenSSH 4.9p1 and above includes the ChrootDirectory directive.
 And an SFTP chroot is a little more forgiving in so far as it doesn't actually require any supporting system or userpsace services (a shell, ls, cp, etc.), which is why you often see ChrootDirectory accompanied with

 ForceCommand internal-sftp which will prevent SSH access altogether.

 What I'd like to do is create a restricted environment for both SSH and SFTP.

 I spent a little while looking at a very interesting project from Olivier Sessink called Jailkit.
 Jailkit has most of what I was looking for but, it has quite a few moving parts, including the need to replace a users shell with a special Jailkit shim that hands over to Jailkit.
 This is okay but it means changes to passwd are required, and editing your

 /etc/ssh/sshd_config to use

 Subsystem sftp /usr/lib/openssh/sftp-server and not